sinch/docs/docs/numbers/numbers-getting-started-rent-a-number.md

 }
 ```

-### Rent the virtual number and configure it for SMS
+### Get the virtual number and configure it for SMS

-Rent a virtual number to use with SMS or Voice products
+Get a virtual number to use with SMS or Voice products.

 ```shell
 curl --request POST \